jbaans/iothermostat/README.md

 psk="your wifi password"
 key_mgmt=WPA-PSK
 }</pre>
+Adjust the country code if needed.
 3. Insert the card into the RPi and power up.
 Display should show start log and finish into the IOThermostat GUI.
 4. Find the ip of the IOThermostat (see GUI->[i] button, or check your router or use `nmap -sP` and `arp` commands) and ssh into it on port 22 with user iothermostat, password iothermostat2021.
+5. Run sudo `raspi-config` and select Advanced - Expand filesystem
-5. Finally follow the instructions on:
+6. Finally follow the instructions on:

 https://github.com/jbaans/iothermostat/wiki/IOThermostat-configuration